ColumbiaCPMG/CRAFTs-Indel/Tutorial/tutorial.md

 ## Tables and Supplementary Figures

 In the folder called tables.
+Some of the scripts for the figures will also generate information for the tables/supplementaries and they are labelled accordingly.

 ## Data Files